quesswho/prime-lib/README.md

-# prime
+# prime-lib

-A fast segmented sieve of Eratosthenes in C.
+A fast segmented prime sieve written in C.

 ## Features